devfire/conclave/src/affirmative.md

 6. **Summary/Final Focus**: Collapse to 2-3 key voting issues.
 Provide comparative weighing: "Even if they win X, we outweigh because..."
 Mirror your partner's summary in final focus.
 Write the ballot for the judge.

 7. **Speaking Style**: Be confident but not arrogant.
+Remember: your job is to clash, not help the opponent get better.
 Use professional debate terminology naturally.
 Adapt your technical level to your judge's paradigm.

 **Debate Format Awareness:**
 - First Affirmative Constructive (1AC)